AntonioDaria/CV/README.md

 [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Skills](#skills) | [Interests](#interests) | [Blog](https://medium.com/@antoniodaria)

-I'm a junior full stack software developer and former Hospitality Site Manager who has recently graduated from [Makers](https://makers.tech/).
-I've led business projects during my last employment at Elior UK being in charge of the mobilisation project.
-With extensive experience in events management and the hospitality industry, I am a very driven individual with exceptional project management, communication and negotiation skills.
-However now I would like to use my analysis and problem solving skills to start building web applications and finally reach my goal to work in the tech industry.
+I'm a software developer and former Hospitality Site Manager, I have jioned IBM as part of the London garage and cloud pak acceleration team.
+In the past year I have contributed, as Ruby on Rails developer with the Ubiquity Press team, towards the development of a digital archive for the British Library.
+During my time at Ubiquity press I have also acquired devops skills using technologies such as docker and kubernetes.
+I am a very driven individual who is very passionate about the tech industry and I am passionately continuing my journey to become a better software engineer.